Aschwinx/Filmtagging/README.md

 # Filmtagging
-<p>Filmtagging is a crowdsourced tag collection platform in which tags can be gathered over films.
-Additionaly users are able to export the tags to use for various research activities.</p>
+<p>Filmtagging is a crowdsourced tag collection platform in which tags can be gathered over films and users are able to export the tags to use for various research activities.
+This platform was used for my master thesis and is now available for anyone who want's to use it.</p>

 <b><title>Setup for annotation platform FILMTAGGING</title></b>